plamenlakov/weathersimulation/README.md

 composer install
 npm install
 ```
-In addition to the commands, please add this extension to your browser: "Moesif Orign & CORS Changer"
-and turn it on before starting the website.

 ### Run

 In order to start the project you will need to have these three commands running at the same time: